-Much to my chagrin, this was how my friend (who didn’t speak Spanish very well) attempted to communicate to a Mexican that he needs to tell someone to do something.
+Much to my chagrin, this was how my Chabacano speaking friend at the office (who didn’t speak Spanish very well) attempted to communicate to a Mexican that he needed to tell someone to do something.

 Chabacano: Habla con tu tata que necesita yo habla con ele.